 Mari Gordon is a US native who has been living in the Netherlands for the past 18 years.
 Having done just about everything under the sun, she finally decided to answer a calling and completed her doula training in 2012 in Amsterdam with JJ Doula Training.
 She feels especially passionate about childbirth education and breastfeeding support.

-Jennifer Walker Jennifer is a Canadian, who has been living in Amsterdam for the past 16 years.
-Jennifer is one of the most experienced doulas in the Netherlands, and co-founder of JJ Doula Training.
-She is an Approved Spinning Babies Trainers training midwives, doctors, childbirth educators and doulas locally and internationally.
+Jennifer Walker is a Canadian, who has been living in Amsterdam for the past 16 years.
+Jennifer is one of the most experienced doulas in the Netherlands, and co-founder of JJ Doula Training, now known as BiA Doula Training.
+She is an Approved Spinning Babies Trainer training midwives, doctors, childbirth educators and doulas locally and internationally.

 photo credit: Flickr